-This Continuing Disclosure Agreement dated as of April \\\, 2010 (this "Disclosure Agreement") is executed and delivered by MONTGOMERY COUNTY, MARYLAND (the "County") in connection with the issuance of its Taxable Limited Obligation Certificates (Facility and Residential Development Projects), Series 2010A (the "Certificates").
+This Continuing Disclosure Agreement dated as of July \\\, 2010 (this "Disclosure Agreement") is executed and delivered by MONTGOMERY COUNTY, MARYLAND (the "County") in connection with the issuance of its Consolidated Public Improvement Bonds of 2010, Series A (Tax-Exempt Bonds) (the "Series A Bonds"), Consolidated Public Improvement Bonds of 2010, Series B (the "Series B Bonds"), and Consolidated Public Improvement Bonds of 2010, Series C (the "Series C Bonds" and together with the Series A Bonds and Series B Bonds, collectively, the "Bonds").
 The County, intending to be legally bound hereby and for good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, does hereby covenant and agree as follows:

-SECTION 1.
+- SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the County for the benefit of the owners of the Certificates, including beneficial owners, and in order to assist the Participating Underwriters in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).
-The County's obligations hereunder shall be limited to those required by written undertaking pursuant to the Rule.
+This Disclosure Agreement is being executed and delivered by the County for the benefit of the owners of the Bonds, including beneficial owners, and in order to assist the Participating Underwriters in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).
+The County's obligations hereunder shall be limited to those required by written undertaking pursuant to the Rule. - SECTION 2.

-SECTION 2.
 Definitions.
-In addition to the definitions set forth above, which apply to any capitalized term used in this Disclosure Agreement, the following capitalized terms shall have the following meanings:

-"EMMA" shall mean Electronic Municipal Market Access System maintained by the MSRB.
-For more information on EMMA, see www.emma.msrb.org.

-"MSRB" shall mean the Municipal Securities Rulemaking Board, established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934, as amended.

-"Participating Underwriter" shall mean any of the original underwriters of the Certificates required to comply with the Rule in connection with offering of the Certificates.

-"Reportable Event" shall mean any of the events listed in Section 4(a) of this Disclosure Agreement.

-"Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended or replaced from time to time.

-"State" shall mean the State of Maryland.

-SECTION 3.
-Provision of Annual Financial Information, Operating Data and Audited Information.

-- (a) The County shall provide to the MSRB, the following annual financial information and operating data, such information and data to be updated as of the end of the preceding fiscal year and made available within 275 days after the end of the fiscal year, commencing with the fiscal year ended June 30, 2009: - (i) Statement of Direct and Overlapping Debt; - (ii) General Bonded Debt Ratios; - (iii) Assessed Value of All Taxable Property By Class;
+In addition to the definitions set forth above, which apply to any capitalized term used in this Disclosure Agreement, the following capitalized terms shall have the following meanings: - "EMMA" shall mean Electronic Municipal Market Access System maintained by the MSRB.
+For more information on EMMA, see www.emma.msrb.org. - "MSRB" shall mean the Municipal Securities Rulemaking Board, established pursuant to Section 15B(b)(1) of the Securities Exchange Act of 1934, as amended. - "Participating Underwriter" shall mean any of the original underwriters of the Bonds required to comply with the Rule in connection with offering of the Bonds. - "Reportable Event" shall mean any of the events listed in Section 4(a) of this Disclosure Agreement. - "Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended or replaced from time to time. - "State" shall mean the State of Maryland. - SECTION 3.
+Provision of Annual Financial Information, Operating Data and Audited Information. - (a) The County shall provide to the MSRB, the following annual financial information and operating data, such information and data to be updated as of the end of the preceding fiscal year and made available within 275 days after the end of the fiscal year, commencing with the fiscal year ended June 30, 2010: - (i) Statement of Direct and Overlapping Debt; - (ii) General Bonded Debt Ratios; - (iii) Assessed Value of All Taxable Property By Class; - (iv) Property Tax Levies and Collections; - (v) Property Tax Rates and Tax Levies, By Purpose; and - (vi) Schedule of General Fund Revenues, Expenditures and Transfers In (Out).